alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 Step-by-step guides
 {% endfigure %}

 {% figure { src: "./video-thumb-influencer.png", alt: "A video thumbnail for 'How I learnt to drive.
-A smiling young adult is shown in front of a background, which is a purple circular title graphic.", classes: "govuk-!-text-align-left" } %}
+A smiling young adult is shown in front of a purple background, with the title in a dark purple circle.", classes: "govuk-!-text-align-left" } %}
 Influencer/presenter
 {% endfigure %}